itsnazaretdev/backgrounds/README.md

 The two versions are designed as visual counterparts rather than simple color inversions.
 This means that the composition can remain similar while the colors, contrast, and atmosphere change.

 Choose the version that fits the overall theme of your website.

-## 💡 Tips

-### Keep the content readable

-A beautiful background should support your content rather than compete with it.

-For text-heavy sections, consider using:

-* Stronger contrast
-* A subtle overlay
-* A darker or lighter text color
-* A background with less visual movement

 ## 🛠️ No dependencies required